felixarntz/ai-services/README.md

 ## Using the plugin

 Once the plugin is active, you will find a new _Settings > AI Services_ submenu in the WordPress administration menu.
 In there, you can configure your AI service API keys.
+After that, you can use the _Tools > AI Playground_ screen to explore the available AI capabilities of the different connected services.

-If you have enabled the WordPress assistant chatbot, the only user-facing feature of the plugin, you should see a small "Need help?" button in the lower right throughout WP Admin after you have configured at least one (valid) API key.
+If you have enabled the WordPress assistant chatbot via filter, you should see a small "Need help?" button in the lower right throughout WP Admin after you have configured at least one (valid) API key.

 Please refer to the [plugin documentation](./docs/README.md) for instructions on how you can actually use the AI capabilities of the plugin in your own projects.